unlvhisto468/unlvhisto468.github.io/another-page-lab13.md

 1. Oral Cavity (Indicate Epithelial differences)
 	*	Sketch the three salivary glands and indicate what ‘kind’ of acini are present, types of ducts, and specify the types of secretory products.
 	*	In the teeth, what are TWO types of cells that secrete the structural components of the teeth?
-	*	What are the functions of cementum and the periodontal ligament respectively.
-Sketch a diagram of the tooth - histologically like this --->
+	*	What are the functions of cementum and the periodontal ligament respectively
+	*   Sketch a diagram of the tooth histologically.
 2. Which layer of the tongue is the most prominent?
 Why?
 	*	What is the type of type of epithelium that is responsible for “sensing” chemicals in the tongue?
 	*	What are the 3 types of papillae?